 Lesson learned.
 Now that I’m a frequent traveler, I never board a flight without my airplane essentials.
-If you also fly often, I know you want to do it right and have the best flight gear in your carry on.
-To help you find the best travel pillow, headphones, eye mask, and other in-flight essentials, scroll on for our flight gear buyer’s guide.
+If you also fly often, I know you want to do it right and have the best flight gear in your carry on backpack.
+To help you find the best travel pillow, headphones, eye mask, and other in-flight essentials, to tuck into your Outbreaker backpack, scroll on for our flight gear buyer’s guide.

 The Best Travel Pillows for Flying

 While the free airplane pillow, or a rolled up sweatshirt, may be fine enough for some, others wouldn’t dare fly without their favorite travel pillow: